 The Group has assessed that the forward-looking default rate component of its ECL on trade and other receivables is not material because substantial amount of receivables are normally collected within one year.
-Moreover, based on Management's assessment, current conditions and forward-looking information does not indicate a significant increase in credit risk exposure of the Group from its trade receivables.
+Moreover, based on Management's assessment, current conditions and forward-looking information does not indicate a significant increase in credit risk exposure of the Group from its trade receivables

-Impairment losses on trade and other receivables amounted to P294, P261 and P10 in 2019, 2018 and 2017, respectively (Notes 8, 23 and 26).
-Receivables written-off amounted to P375 in 2019, P68 in 2018 and P89 in 2017 (Note 8).
+Impairment losses on trade and other receivables amounted to P67, P294 and P261 in 2020, 2019 and 2018 respectively (Notes 8, 23 and 26).
+Receivables written-off amounted to P8 in 2020, P375 in 2019 and P68 in 2018 (Note 8).

-The carrying amount of trade and other receivables amounted to P44,657 and P42,497 as of December 31, 2019 and 2018, respectively (Note 8).
+The carrying amount of trade and other receivables amounted to P27,195 and P44,657 as of December 31, 2020 and 2019, respectively (Note 8).

 Assessment for ECL on Other Financial Assets at Amortized Cost.
 The Group determines the allowance for ECL using general approach based on the probability-weighted estimate of the present value of all cash shortfalls over the expected life of financial assets at amortized cost.
-ECL is provided for credit losses that result from possible default events within the next 12-months unless there has been a significant increase in credit risk since initial recognition in which case ECL is provided based on lifetime ECL.
+ECL is provided for credit losses that result from possible default events within the next 12 months unless there has been a significant increase in credit risk since initial recognition in which case ECL is provided based on lifetime ECL.